Power up your financial plan

 3. Pick your trusted person

 The key decision in any power of attorney is picking somebody you trust to be the agent.
-For a young, single person, a parent can be a logical choice, as can a spouse or domestic partner for couples.
+For a young, single person, a parent might be a logical choice, as can a spouse or domestic partner for couples.
 But if they can't serve for some reason, you will want to name someone to serve as a backup agent in the document as well.

 You may also name multiple persons as attorneys-in-fact.
 However, if 2 or more people are named to serve concurrently as attorneys-in-fact, the document should specify if they are authorized to exercise powers individually or only jointly.
 Not all financial services firms will be able to support such requirements or may have their own required documentation as well.